 For local irrigation districts, staying ahead of the flow of tires has been an almost constant battle—with limited resources to almost constantly monitor the sites, let alone clean up these areas.
 That is why the TCEQ has partnered with these districts, the city and county of El Paso, county judges, and area law enforcement to help curb the scrap-tire problem.

 As part of this effort, the TCEQ’s Small Business and Environmental Assistance Division organized an education initiative earlier this year, aimed at local businesses that deal in tires.
-Letters were addressed to these facilities and stores, reminding them of scrap-tire rules, and offering to
+Letters were addressed to these facilities and stores, reminding them of scrap-tire rules, and offering to provide assistance.